Monthly Averages

 Monthly average chlorophyll-a concentration from GlobColour satellite data.
 Chlorophyll-a is measured in milligrams per cubic meter (mg/m³) and serves as a proxy for phytoplankton biomass.
 Note the plots employ a log scale – slight changes in color can represent large changes in chlorophyll-a concentration.

 We define five regions of interest, shown in the map below: the Gulf of Maine (GoM), Outer Cape (OC), Inner Cape (IC), Rhode Island (RI), and New Jersey (NJ).
-The anomaly plots further below correspond to these regions.
+The SST/SSS data or anomaly plots further below correspond to these regions.
 The GoM overlaps with both the OC and IC regions; these overlapping areas are indicated by the shaded regions on the map.
-For each region, the daily anomaly is calculated as the difference between the region's spatially averaged daily SST and the long-term mean for that calendar day, based on the combined spatial and temporal average across 2007–2024.
-The daily anomaly is then averaged over the region to produce the region-averaged anomaly.
+For each region, the daily anomaly is calculated as the difference between the region's spatially averaged daily/monthly observed SST/SSS and the long-term mean for that calendar day/month, based on the combined spatial and temporal average across 2007–2024/2016 to 2024 for SST and SSS, respectively.
+The daily or monthly anomaly is then averaged over the region to produce the region-averaged anomaly.

 Regions: